Mostafa1201/Blog/readme.md

 ## Conclusion

-I have done unit tests on it but still didnt do the code coverage.
+- I have done unit tests on it and also the code coverage , you can find the files in code-coverage directory in blog.
-I deployed the project on heroku for the online use , here is the link : https://myblog1201.herokuapp.com
+- I deployed the project on heroku for the online use , here is the link : https://myblog1201.herokuapp.com

 Thanks